 UI design is where brands are made.
 The concept and the idea of the brand are all there on the site for the world to see.
 By having a good UI design, you’re allowing your users to interact with and use your website the way it’s meant to be used.
 This will help to create a positive first impression that the customers can appreciate.
 If you’re not sure how to go forward with your UI design, we suggest you work with a professional today.
 Take a look at our inspirations for an example.

-The Waveguide Knowledge Base currently features bite-sized explanations of UX design patterns, mobile design examples (iOS and Android screenshots) and landing page inspiration (web screenshots).
+The Waveguide Knowledge Base currently features bite-sized explanations of UX design solutions, mobile design examples (iOS and Android screenshots) and landing page inspiration (web screenshots).

 Waveguide's goal is to create an outstanding repository of design concepts that can help designers, marketers, developers and creatives in general, to build amazing and high-quality products.